jakecupani/foodsafety-pg/README.md

 In addition, the OS your device is running does not interfere with the ability for the app to preform well because the application has been created with all operating systems in mind.

-## For more information...
+## User Manual
-...visit our [user manual](https://docs.google.com/document/d/1aExevIRlfnRhYMZTf55YC05FRbZzYaYNl-uxGEv27YQ/edit?usp=sharing) to get a more in depth look at our application, as well as how to use it and other useful tips.
+Check out our [user manual](https://docs.google.com/document/d/1aExevIRlfnRhYMZTf55YC05FRbZzYaYNl-uxGEv27YQ/edit?usp=sharing) to get a more in depth look at our application, as well as how to use it and other useful tips.

 ## Link to Developer Manual